Ideological bias on Wikipedia: Hebrew

-Japanese Wikipedia
+Japanese

 A number of scholars have criticized several Japanese Wikipedia articles for their description of various World War II events, including articles for the Nanjing Massacre, Unit 731, and comfort women.

-Serbian Wikipedia
+Serbian

 In 2024, the weekly magazine Vreme reported that Serbian Wikipedia includes content reflecting elements of Serbian nationalism and historical revisionism, particularly in articles related to the Yugoslav Wars.
 The report states that certain articles minimize or relativize Serbian war crimes and portray contentious historical figures (including war criminals) in a favorable light.
 Additionally, it described the use of passive language and editorial choices that obscure the accountability of domestic actors.

 A 2025 investigation by the Radar magazine raised questions about Serbian Wikipedia's coverage of ongoing political events in Serbia, specifically the large-scale student-led anti‑corruption protests.
-According to the article, Serbian Wikipedia included language and framing aligned with pro‑government narratives.
+According to the article, Serbian Wikipedia included language and framing aligned with pro‑Serbian Progressive Party narratives.
 For example, protests were described using terms such as "an attempt at a colour revolution", with vague attribution, and associations were made between protests and separatist movements in Serbia.

+In March 2026, several right-wing and pro-Serbian Progressive Party administrators and users received global bans from the Wikimedia Foundation.

-Spanish Wikipedia
+Spanish

 In 2022, several cultural and political figures from Spain published a manifesto alleging a "lack of neutrality and ... obvious political bias in [the Spanish] Wikipedia" and claimed that the Spanish Wikipedia is "edited by people who, hiding behind anonymous editor accounts, take the opportunity to carry out political activism, either by including erroneous or false data, or selecting news from the media with a clear political and ideological bias, which refer to controversial, distorted, insidious or inaccurate information".
 The manifesto was signed by Juan Carlos Girauta, Álvaro Vargas Llosa, Lucía Etxebarría, Félix de Azúa, Francisco Sosa Wagner, Miriam Tey, Cayetana Álvarez de Toledo, Joaquín Leguina, Albert Rivera, Daniel Lacalle and Toni Cantó, among other personalities.

 The Spanish Wikipedia has been criticized for offering a whitewashed coverage of the president of Argentina Cristina Kirchner.

 In a July 2022 article, Claudia Peiró from Infobae criticized the Spanish Wikipedia's entry on Cuba for describing the country as a "democracy without parties" with a "free, direct and secret vote".